tehcortez/job_queue/README.md

 **Disable all opcode caches when running the admin!**

-The admin cannot and will not run correctly when an opcode cache, such as APC or OpCache, is enabled.
+The Laminas API Tools Admin cannot and will not run correctly when an opcode cache, such as APC or OpCache, is enabled.
 Laminas API Tools does not use a database to store configuration;
 instead, it uses PHP configuration files.
 Opcode caches will cache these files on first load, leading to inconsistencies as you write to them, and will